-Nebraska VR (also referred to as Vocational Rehabilitation or Voc Rehab) is a state agency that helps people with disabilities identify their strengths and abilities in order to find success in the world of work.
+Nebraska VR (also referred to as Vocational Rehabilitation or Voc Rehab) is a state agency that helps people with physical, mental, intellectual, emotional and learning disabilities identify their strengths and abilities in order to find success in the world of work.
 VR offers customized and individualized training and supports tailored to the person's specific needs and job goal.

-VR's mission includes a dual-customer approach: to help people prepare for, find, and keep jobs and to help businesses recruit, train, and retain employees with disabilities.
+VR's mission is to help people to prepare for, find, and keep jobs, as well as working with businesses to recruit, train, and retain employees with disabilities.
 The services offered during each step in the process vary and depend upon the person's employment needs and interests.
 Services may include: